Warm fuzzies have some cool science behind them.

 While it may sound cliché, don’t forget about cuddling after sex.
 A study discovered that men and women were more satisfied with their sex life and relationship when they cuddled for a longer period of time after making love.

-How often do people cuddle?
+How often should people cuddle?

 Cuddling, it turns out, is a bit like exercise.
 You might want to get in the habit of trying to cuddle a few times a week.
 In a recent Arizona State University study of cohabiting couples, researchers found that partners living together cuddled on average for 30 to 40 minutes a day, three to four days a week.
 Those who cuddled more were happier in their relationship.